 Apple's timing isn't coincidental.
 The 2026 World Cup will take place across North America, potentially driving unprecedented U.S. soccer interest.
 MLS has already seen attendance spike thanks to Lionel Messi's arrival at Inter Miami, with Commissioner Don Garber telling CNBC that Season Pass subscriptions "exceeded expectations" though he won't release specific numbers.

 The tech giant's sports strategy contrasts sharply with Netflix, which has largely avoided expensive live sports rights in favor of documentaries and scripted content.
-Meanwhile, has secured Thursday Night Football and select MLB games, creating a three-way battle for streaming supremacy.
+Meanwhile, Amazon has secured Thursday Night Football and select MLB games, creating a three-way battle for streaming supremacy.